The Voitrekovsky family

 As a 17-year-old in 1904, Mary married 27-year-old Walter Mundy, who was “connected” with the railways.6 They lived in Ohingaiti and had three children, Walter Albert, John Alexander and Margaret Mary.
 According to newspapers, Walter died of appendicitis on 5 August 1907 and left two children,7 which means that he also left a pregnant widow who was 21 when she had her third child.

 On Margaret Mary’s 1907 birth certificate names her mother as Mary Voitre and father as Walter Mundy.
 Mary Mundy married Richard Maxwell Clifton in 1908.
 She had reverted to her full maiden name by the time she married Alexander McPherson in 1929.
 Walter Albert felt so highly of his stepfather that he officially added McPherson to his Mundy surname, and became Albert Mundy-McPherson.

 ELIZABETH (LIZZIE LILLIAN) VOITREKOVSKY

 The third Voitrekovsky child, “Lizzie,” shed the family’s nick-name and became “Lillian.”
 Her birthplace and date is another family mystery but Florinda noted that Lillian was often bracketed with Mary and would have been born between 1886 and 1889.

 There seems to be no record of her birth under either Voitrekovsky or the two misspellings of her name in marriage registers, Voitrekousky and Voibrekovsky.
 She married Francis Guy in 1909.
 They apparently had three children: Muriel Mary Annie, Arthur Frederick, and Francis Claude Andrew, and moved to Sydney after the youngest died in 1913 aged five months.

-Muriel’s granddaughter, Fiona Timmins, told us that after Francis died Elizabeth supported herself and her children in two ways: She used her horse and cart to take fare-paying passengers between the city and country.
-During sheep shearing season, she followed the shearing gangs around the farms and worked as their cook.
+Muriel’s granddaughter, Fiona Timmins, told the family that after Francis died Elizabeth supported herself and her children in two ways: She used her horse and cart to take fare-paying passengers between the city and country.
+And during sheep shearing season, she followed the shearing gangs around the farms and worked as their cook.
 She took her children with her, but it was a lifestyle that Muriel at least did not appreciate.